lorikayman/RebisTheory/rebis_theory.md

 Through the course of this analysis we will propose why _Spiral Knights is a metaphor on the alchemical Great Work_.

 - [Chapter 1](#chapter-i-cosmology) establishes _basic outline of the Spiral Knights' fictional Universe_, its cosmology, creation myth, and first alchemical narratives.
-- Chapters 2-9 introduce main parties of the narrative while building upon the body of the theory through the discussion of themes found along those narratives:

 - [Chapter 2](#chapter-ii-establishment-of-undercorp) introduces _major actors within Underworld_.
 - [Chapter 3](#chapter-iii-ancient-titans) covers _creators of tortodrones_ found in [March of the Tortodrones](https://wiki.spiralknights.com/March_of_the_Tortodrones).
 - [Chapter 4](#chapter-iv-valkyries-of-heavenly-kingdom) makes introduction of the _heavenly kingdom and valkyries_.
 - [Chapter 5](#chapter-v-isorians) introduces _Spiral Order and Isorians_ into the story.
 - [Chapter 6](#chapter-vi-arrival-of-undercorp) covers effects of _Underworld's influence onto Cradle_ in the context of a previously covered [civilization behind tortodrones](#chapter-iii-ancient-titans).
 - [Chapter 7](#chapter-vii-kingdom-of-almire) covers a period of time embodied by the _kingdom of Almire_.
+- [Intermission 1](#intermission-gunslinger-priests-of-the-forgotten-time) covers a period of time, vaguely mentioned across handguns as the "forgotten time".
 - [Chapter 8](#chapter-viii-kat-tribe) cover _Owlites and the Kat Tribe_, their relation and history, connecting them to valkyries of [chapter 4](#chapter-iv-valkyries-of-heavenly-kingdom).
-- [Intermission](#intermission-analysis-of-curse) makes the final analysis of the [Curse](https://wiki.spiralknights.com/Curse), its effects, metaphysical laws, themes, and inspirations, focusing on its relevance in the story beyond gameplay mechanics.
+- [Intermission 2](#intermission-analysis-of-curse) makes the final analysis of the [Curse](https://wiki.spiralknights.com/Curse), its effects, metaphysical laws, themes, and inspirations, focusing on its relevance in the story beyond gameplay mechanics.
 - [Chapter 9](#chapter-ix-gremlin-empire) covers _gremlins and Clockworks_, _presence of slime family of monsters_, and the entirety of _Core and Swarm relation_ backed by all of previously found motifs and themes.
 - [Chapter 10](#chapter-x-spiral-knights) is the _final summarization of the timeline_, which throughout the summary refers to all of previously established concepts, conclusions, and connections in a condensed manner.